 When you think fall, you think curling leaves, bundled layers, crisp mountain hikes, sweet trips to the apple orchard, savory candlelit meals out with friends.
-Consider mixing things up this season with six summery activities—like kayaking, swimming, and surfing—you don’t have to let go of come fall.
+Consider mixing things up this season with six summery water activities in New York—like kayaking, swimming, and surfing—you don’t have to let go of come fall.

 Ride Metro North one hour north of Manhattan to Cold Spring, where Hudson Valley Expeditions facilitates a spectacular kayaking experience on the Hudson River.
-Paddle out on your own to places like Foundry Cove and Bannerman Castle, or try a Fall Foliage West Point/Garrison tour or Yoga/Kayak Tour.
-Single kayaks rent for $25/hour and up to $65/four hours or take out a tandem recreational boat for $35/hour or $75/four hours. (hudsonriverexpeditions.com, 845.265.0221)
+Paddle out on your own to places like Foundry Cove or Bannerman Castle, and enjoy the serene beauty.
+Don’t forget to capture those precious moments with a good video camera.
+You can also try a Fall Foliage West Point/Garrison tour or Yoga/Kayak Tour.
+Single kayaks rent for $25/hour and up to $65/four hours or take out a tandem recreational boat for $35/hour or $75/four hours.
+(845.265.0221)

 Hop on the A train and head east to 60th Street in Rockaway, walk inland to Marina 59, where SUP New York City is based.
 Try a two-hour beginner lesson ($105), rent a board ($30/hour, $90/day), or even try yoga on the water.
 The leaders can often be found firing up the grill at the marina post paddle, and a grounded boat serves as a bar.
 Visit the website for more information.
 Reservations are required. (supnewyorkcity.com, 917.902.7793).
 NY Kayak Company also offers Stand Up Paddleboard rentals, lessons, and race training at $100 for a two-hour beginner SUP class.

-The East River Ferry is one of the quickest and easiest ways to get on the water and will zigzag you across the river between Manhattan and DUMBO, stretching from 34th St Manhattan to Governor’s Island—until September 30.
+The East River Ferry is one of the quickest and easiest ways to get you into some water activities.
+It will zigzag you across the river between Manhattan and DUMBO, stretching from 34th St Manhattan to Governor’s Island—until September 30.
 Why not bring some wine and cheese on board, catch the cool breeze off the water, and get the best view of the skyline?
 Bring a bike for added adventure. (nywaterway.com, $4/one way) For more river rides in NYC, read this story.

 About the author